fondberg/spotcast/README.md

 ### Setup

+> [!WARNING]
+> It is highly recommended to set a separate Spotify App for Spotcast, especially for multiple accounts.
+Spotcast + Spotify Integration can lead to high API request if all combined in the same Authentication Application

 There are 2 steps for the setup of an account with spotcast

 1. **Integration of the OAuth Client Information:** An OAuth client from Spotify must be provided to access your account profile and informations.
 You can follow the same step as described in the [Home Assistant Spotify Integration](https://www.home-assistant.io/integrations/spotify/).